Hahira, Georgia: Hahira Honey Bee Festival

-Begun in 1981, the Honey Bee Festival is an annual event held during the first week of October.
-It has become one of the largest festivals in south Georgia, attracting thousands each year, and featuring arts, crafts, a beauty pageant and a parade.
-It is said that the Honey Bee Festival attracts close to 15,000 visitors.
+The Hahira Honeybee Festival is an annual event held in the city during the first week of October.
+Established in 1981 by Mamie Sorrell and Adeline Landrum, its aim was to revitalize Hahira through an event including arts, crafts, food, entertainment, a beauty pageant, and a parade.
+Since its inception, the festival has grown from a single weekend into a week-long event.
+It has become one of the largest festivals of its kind in South Georgia.
+Attendance estimates for the parade and the festival's street activities include as many as 36,000 visitors, making it a significant attraction for the town.

+Often, the festival has an annual theme.
+For example, in 2022, the theme was "Living a Life Without Limits: Honoring Those With Special Abilities in Our Community," and the theme for 2023 honored lineworkers.
+In 2024, the festival will honor school bus drivers.

+In October 2022, Georgia Governor Brian Kemp became the first governor to serve as grand marshal in the festival's parade.

 Great Hahira Pick-In

 From the early 1980s to the mid-1990s, Wilby and Gloria Coleman of Valdosta, together with family and friends, sponsored an annual bluegrass festival in Hahira.
 The Pick-In featured a weekend of bluegrass bands on the mountain stage as well as pickers and grinners in camp sites throughout the city.
 Citing falling revenues, organizers ended the Pick-Ins in the mid-1990s.
 In the Fall of 2009, Harvey's Supermarket sponsored a "Great Hahira Pick-In," before building a store on the traditional site of the festival.